Decalholics/tronsr-template/BUDGET_EXPENSES.md

 Meals and Travel Expenses

-Operating Costs for Cryptocurrency Master Node Servers (TBD)
+Operating Costs for Cryptocurrency Full Nodes, Super Nodes, and Masternodes (TBD)